thescalaguy/blog/source/_drafts/Implementing-TSum-An-Algorithm-for-Table-Summarization.md

 ### What is TSum?
 TSum is the [algorithm published by Google Research](https://ai.google/research/pubs/pub41683) <sup>[[link to the pdf]](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41683.pdf)</sup>.
 To quote the abstract:

-> Given a table where rows correspond to records and columns correspond to attributes, we want to find a small number of patterns that succinctly summarize the dat$aset. ...
+> Given a table where rows correspond to records and columns correspond to attributes, we want to find a small number of patterns that succinctly summarize the dataset. ...
 TSum, a method that provides a sequence of patterns ordered by their "representativeness."
 It can decide both which these patterns are, as well as how many are necessary to properly summarize the data.

 An algorithm like this is useful in situations where the volume of data is so large that it'd be impossible for a human to deduce anything from it simply by looking at the data.
 For example, given patient records, a description like "most patients are middle-aged men with cholestrol, followed by child patients with chickenpox" provides a very human-readable summary of the data.